 - As a result, we remove the date and obtain the desired time format in cell D5.

 In conclusion, we have discussed some easy ways to truncate a date in Excel.
-Not to mention, our ExcelDemy website shows various simple problem-solving methods like this.
+Hope you find this article helpful.
 Please leave any further queries or recommendations in the comment box below.